-The third research question asked whether there is any significant relationship between males vs. females in terms of syntactic and lexical complexity.
-With regard to the third research question, none of differences between males and females was significant (Tables 7 to 9).
-So According to the mentioned numerical data, it can be concluded that there is not any relationship between males vs. females in terms of syntactic and lexical complexity.
+The third research question asked whether there is any significant relationship between males vs. females in terms of accuracy, fluency.
+With regard to the third research question, none of differences between males and females was significant (Tables 5 and 6).
+So According to the mentioned numerical data, it can be concluded that there is not any relationship between males vs. females in terms of accuracy and fluency.

 According to Jones and Myhill (2007), only limited evidence supported the argument that, in terms of the linguistic characteristics of the written outcomes, boys and girls are differently literate.
 This study, along with many other studies in this field, supported the notion of instability of statistically significant data in terms of gender and writing; those differences that have arisen in one study may not be replicable, and a further study in a different year with different writing tasks might furnish different results.
-As Vaezi (2012) showed females' written productions indicated larger measures of linguistic properties in all of its variables than males; however, none of the differences were significant.
+As Vaezi (2012) showed females" written productions indicated larger measures of linguistic properties in all of its variables than males; however, none of the differences were significant.